 - You are a Florida resident certified as totally and permanently disabled and you possess a Florida Resident Disabled Person Hunting and Fishing Certificate.

 - You are a resident who is a member of the Armed Forces of the United States, you are not stationed in this state, and you are home on leave for 30 days or less, upon submission of orders.

-- You have been accepted as a client for developmental disabilities services by the Department of Children and Family Services.
-The department must furnish proof to such clients.
+- You have been accepted as a client for developmental disabilities services by the Agency for Persons with Disabilities.
+The agency must furnish proof to such clients.